mkopit/url-embed/README.md

 # url-embed

-A flexible class-based system that supports converting URLs into embed code.
-The module provides support for many oembed providers, as well as support for creating your own custom providers.
+A flexible **ES6** class-based system that supports converting URLs into embed code.

+The module provides support for many common oembed providers, as well as support for creating your own custom providers.

 [API Documentation Lives Here](http://mkopit.github.io/url-embed/docs/esdoc/index.html)